 The crystal clear waters of the Bahamas are what drove Dr. Herzing to start her study in 1985.
 Since then, she has observed and tracked three generations of Atlantic spotted dolphin and bottlenose dolphin during annual field seasons that last 100 days almost every summer.
-To date, the Bahamas is still one of the few places to observe dolphin behavior underwater .
-As a foremost expert in dolphin behavior, Dr. Herzing will explain the nuances of communication between the dolphins, including their foraging, mating, and aggressive behavior.
+To date, the Bahamas is still one of the few places to observe dolphin behavior underwater.
+As a foremost expert in dolphin behavior, Dr. Herzing, along with other WDP staff members, will explain the nuances of communication between the dolphins, including their foraging, mating, and aggressive behavior.

-Because our focus is research, we only have five or six participants on any given trip to insure an intimate experience with research remaining the priority.
-Participants help daily with dolphin watches, assist in identifying dolphins from photographs and video, both in the water and during the evening reviews, and have access to some of the most experienced dolphin researchers in the world.
-In between dolphin work we snorkel on shipwrecks, fish for our dinner, or just observe the spectacular sunsets.
-We use only snorkel equipment during our work, and participants should be comfortable in the water and have some practice snorkeling.
+Because our focus is research, we only have a maximum of six participants on any given trip to insure an intimate experience with research remaining the priority.
+Participants will be able to assist our staff while gaining exposure with collecting scientific data in the field.
+In between the dolphin work, we usually snorkel on different shipwrecks, our crew will fish for our dinner, or we will just observe the spectacular sunsets.
+We use only snorkel equipment during our work, and participants should be comfortable in the water for extended periods of time and have some practice snorkeling before participating.
 Please read A Typical Day on Stenella for more details.

 R/V Stenella is an open-ocean catamaran, ideal for anchoring in these shallow waters.
 She is a comfortable vessel, with an open living and dining area, two shared quarters, four bathrooms, and plenty of fresh and healthy food.
 Onboard we live family style, where everyone interacts and helps on a daily basis.
 Fresh water is made from the ocean using a reverse osmosis water maker.
 We recycle and try to minimize our impact on the ocean during our field season.